data-website/data-website.github.io/README.md

 Our website has been deployed in [Github](https://github.com/data-website/data-website.github.io).
 The master branch is the source code of this website and the gh-pages branch is the code that generated from Hexo.
 I suggest that you can download the code from master branch and upload on another branch that named by your school or your name.

 Our website is deployed in [https://data-website.github.io/](https://data-website.github.io/).
+We can use the template in the branch of `Main Branch`.
 Here are some introduction how to use this template.

 ## Installation